merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![items_order](images/items_order.png)](images/items_order.png){:.center-img .width-60}

 You can read more about each of these options in the ["Infant Gut Tutorial"](/tutorials/infant-gut/#chapter-i-genome-resolved-metagenomics).
-By default items are organized by a metric that uses both sequence composition and differential coverage.
+By default, items are organized by a metric that uses both sequence composition and differential coverage.
 We can see that the dendrogram separates into two major clusters that appear to have distinct differential coverages.
 Let's make two bins with these distinct clusters:

 {:.warning}
 **Pro tip**.
 On Mac, you can use ⌘ + mouse click on a branch to store it in a new bin.